 Japan is one of the world's largest per-capita importers of food and feed produced using modern biotechnologies.
 The United States is the top exporter of genetically engineered (GE) products, namely grains and oilseeds, to Japan, but other major suppliers include Canada, Brazil, and Argentina.
-In marketing year (MY)2018/2019, Japan imported 16.1 million metric tons (MT) of corn, 3.3 million MT of soybeans and 2.4 million MT of canola, products that are predominately genetically engineered (GE).
-Japan also imports billions of dollars of processed foods that contain GE-derived oils, sugars, yeasts, enzymes, and/or other ingredients.
-Conversely, no genetically engineered feed or food products are produced in Japan, despite broad regulatory approval.
-Thus far, 187 products have been approved for environmental safety, including 141 approvals for domestic cultivation.
+In MY2019/2020, Japan imported 15.9 million metric tons (MT) of corn, 3.3 million tons of soybeans, and 2.2 million tons of canola, products that are predominately genetically engineered (GE).
+Japan also imports billions of dollars of processed foods that contain GE-derived oils, sugars, yeasts, enzymes, and additives.
+Conversely, no genetically engineered feed or food products are cultivated in Japan, despite broad regulatory approval.
+Thus far, as of September 2021, 194 products have been approved for environmental safety, which include 145 approvals for domestic cultivation.

 The regulatory approval of GE crops by the Government of Japan (GOJ) is important for U.S. agriculture and global food production and distribution.
-GE exports not approved in Japan could result in significant trade disruptions.
-GE regulations in Japan are science-based and transparent, and new events are generally reviewed and approved within anticipated time periods that mostly align with industry expectations for market release.
-As of December 21, 2020, 323 products had been approved for food use.
+GE exports not approved in Japan could result in significant trade disruption.
+GE regulations in Japan are largely science-based and transparent, and regulators generally review and approve new events within anticipated time periods that mostly align with industry expectations for market release.
+As of September 2021, regulators have approved 326 products for food use.
 Japan's improved product review process and increased familiarity with products using common transgenes has contributed to more prompt reviews.
-As one of the world's largest per-capita importers of GE crops, continued improvements of the Japanese GE regulatory system that are focused on long-term trends and risk-based management will benefit all stakeholders.
+As one of the world's largest percapita importers of GE crops, continued improvements of the Japanese GE regulatory system that are focused on long-term trends in biotechnology and risk-based management will benefit all stakeholders.
 While unable to meet in person due to COVID-19 restrictions, GOJ regulators held GE product safety review meetings online to avoid delays to the regulatory review process.

 In 2020, Japanese regulators completed the handling guidelines and product labeling policies for genome edited food and agricultural products.
-The Ministry of Agriculture, Forestry, and Fisheries (MAFF) is the competent authority for overseeing the animal feed and biodiversity handling procedures and the Ministry of Health, Labour, and Welfare (MHLW) oversees the handling procedures for food products.
-In the fall of 2020, after initial completion of its handling procedures in the fall of 2019, MHLW undertook a review of the handling guidelines for products that are derived from the crossbreeding of genome edited varieties which have already been notified to MHLW.
-On December 7, the Research Committee for Newly Developed Foods recommended MHLW adjust the procedures so that developers of these products are not expected to consult or notify MHLW of those products prior to commercialization in Japan.
-As of December 23, MHLW has not updated its handling procedures to reflect this change.
+The Ministry of Agriculture, Forestry, and Fisheries (MAFF) is the competent authority for overseeing the animal feed and biodiversity handling procedures and the Ministry of Health, Labour, and Welfare (MHLW) oversees the handling producers for food products.
+During Japanese Fiscal Year (JFY) 2020, MAFF and MHLW undertook a review of its handling of crossbred progeny and adjusted the handling producers.
+In December 2021, MHLW added the first item, a nutritionally enhanced tomato, to its list of products that have completed the voluntary notification process for (non-GE) genome edited products.
 Multiple private sector entities have been established in Japan to produce and market products derived from genome editing.
-On December 11, MHLW and MAFF announced their determination that a genome edited tomato will not be regulated as a GE product.
-This is the first product to complete either ministry's consultation and notification process for verification of whether a genome edited product should be regulated as GE, for more see JA2020-0200.
 The GOJ supports genome editing research for food and agricultural applications through grants, public research institutions, and universities.